 There is a lot to keep in your head as you head into your delivery, but lots of families make pretty drastic mistakes in their preparation for their new baby.
 Let’s talk about these mistakes and ways to avoid them.

-Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped thousands of moms have their baby and seen LOTS of mistakes families made before that big day.
+Let’s remember, in the 20 years I have done labor and delivery, I have helped thousands of moms have their baby and seen LOTS of mistakes families made before that big day.
 I really am here to help you get prepared for your birth.

 Mistakes Families Make Before Delivery